1. How do I adjust the damping on my Ksport coilovers?

 If your shock body is Chrome and it is a Kontrol Pro system, your shock diameter is 50mm.
 See image A.

-If your shock body is Black, it can be either 50mm OR 52mm depending on its production date.
-Refer to image C.
+If your McPherson type shock body is Black and was purchased new prior to 2009, it can be either 50mm OR 52mm depending on its production date.
+Refer to image C. If your coilovers were purchased new mid 2009 or newer then your McPherson type shock is more than likely 52mm.

 To determine what size the shock body is, you will need to measure it with a digital caliper as shown below.